alvinlouis29/personal-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: setup and mobile version skeleton
+# Portfolio: Personal Portfolio Website

 > In this project i am building a personal portfolio website, by parsing the figma design to create the user interface for the website.